 The Texas State University campus is housed on a hill overlooking the city and downtown San Marcos.
 Due to the hilly terrain, the campus may be a challenge for some persons with mobility/physical disabilities.
-Texas State Campus Maps website includes accessible directions, parking and entrances for most buildings on campus.
+Texas State Campus Maps website includes the Campus ADA Accessible Routes at Texas State University-San Marcos PDF, parking, and entrances for most buildings on campus.

 Housing & Residential Life offers a variety of on and off-campus living options for students.
 Students who may require an accommodation in a residence hall or university owned apartment must follow the procedures outlined in the University Housing Accommodations page.